The topic today is this overhead shot.

 In order to safe time in the editing it is crucial to don’t move anything during the shooting process.
 That’s why I use tape to fix the tripod to the table and some at the floor to advise people to don’t walk in.

 For this overhead picture you have to pay special attention in the depth of field.
-I wanted everything on focus and sharp, but closing the aperture to the maximum reduces the image quality (distortions and sharpening problems in the edges because of the diffraction and chromatic aberration, all the photographers knows that the lens “sweet point” where the it performs the best is in some point close to the middle aperture).
+I wanted everything on focus and sharp, but closing the aperture to the maximum reduces the image quality (distortions and sharpening problems in the edges because of the diffraction and chromatic aberration, all the photographers knows that the lens “sweet point” where the lens performs the best is in some point close to the middle aperture).
 So, like always, I used a laser meter plus the iPhone app called iDoF Calc to optimise the aperture (please check my post "My Equipment").

 And if you have any question...
 Please ask me ;-)